cyx/shield/README.md

    was passed in Rack.

 **Note:** As of this writing, Sinatra, Cuba & Rails adhere to having an `env` method in the handler / controller context.
-Shield also ships with tests for both Cuba and Sinatra.
+Shield ships with tests for Cuba.

 ```ruby
 require "sinatra"